Perl-Apollo/oshun/README.md

 # This is Oshun

-Oshun is a Nigerian Yoruba river diety.
-She is is a protector, a savior.
+Oshun is a Nigerian Yoruba river deity.
+She is a protector, a savior.

 She will protect your data.